circleci/circleci-docs/jekyll/_cci2/executor-types.md

 Cloud users will notice the Windows Orb is used to set up the Windows executor to simplify the configuration.
 See [the Windows orb details](https://circleci.com/orbs/registry/orb/circleci/windows) page for more details.

-CircleCI Server users should contact their system administrator for specific information about the image used for Windows `machine` executors. the `windows-default` image should always be used regardless of the image set by the system administrator.
+CircleCI Server users should contact their system administrator for specific information about the image used for Windows jobs.
+The Windows image is configured by the system administrator, and in the CircleCI config is always available as the `windows-default` image name.

 ## Using Multiple Docker Images
 It is possible to specify multiple images for your job.
 Specify multiple images if, for example, you need to use a database for your tests or for some other required service. **In a multi-image configuration job, all steps are executed in the container created by the first image listed**.
 All containers run in a common network and every exposed port will be available on `localhost` from a [primary container]({{ site.baseurl }}/2.0/glossary/#primary-container).